"He who fails to plan is planning to fail," Winston Churchill famously said. While he was speaking...

 Five Steps to Better Strategic Enrollment Management

-- Be student-centered.
+1. Be student-centered.
 When schools attend to the needs of their students, they help ensure their own success.
 The best SEM plans use market research and student feedback to guide the decision-making process.
+The very start of enrollment management best practices comes down to knowing and understanding what your students need.

 Begin by offering programs that students want and that are supported by industry needs.
 Focus on flexible and convenient class schedules and promote services that will help students succeed.